kshitijdshah99/Pippy_Activity/Weekly Blogs/Week 6.md

 In the 5th week I had designed a rough figma design for the Pippy's new UI look.
 I had to talk about the same with the mentors.
 Main goal was to keep the UI consistent as much as possible with respect to all other Sugar-activities where chatbot was to be integrated.
 For an instance I tried keeping UI similar to that of Chat Activity which my co-mentor was making.

 # Week 6
-This week was spent in doing 3 tasks namely which where quite experimental and time consuming too.
+This week was spent in doing 3 tasks which where quite experimental and time consuming too.
+Since these formed the fundamental basis of Pippy's UI I tried to sort them out on priority basis.
 1. Setting up Sugar
 2. Exploring the Pippy repository
 3. Making a roadmap so as how to develop UI.

+This is just what I had planned I was yet to decide and communicate with the mentors about the plan.

 ## Setting up Sugar
 Instead of doing dual boot I preferred using a Virtual Machine as it gives us more flexibility to work with the desktop environment.
 However this task consumed most of my time this week.